OpenNews/srccon-lead/homepage.md

 ## When & where

-November 19 & 20 in Philadelphia, at the [Fleisher Art Memorial](https://fleisher.org/)
+November 19 & 20 in Philadelphia, at the [Fleisher Art Memorial](https://fleisher.org/) at 719 Catharine Street.

 * **Tuesday, Nov.
 19:** 9am-6pm
 * **Wednesday, Nov.
 20:** 9am-6pm